sinan-sarisen/sinan-sarisen/README.md

 ## About me

 I'm Sinan SARIŞEN.
 An Android Developer currently at ParamTECH.
-An Android Engineer at work KREDİM procejt.
-Community is :heart:. :coffee: lover.
+An Android Engineer at work KREDİM project.

 ## Things I am passionate about